HumanJBooF/mongo-scraper/README.md

 ## Instructions for local use

- - Git-Clone to repo to a spot on your desktop
+ - Git-Clone the repo to a spot on your desktop
     - Use docker or (docker toolbox if windows) to do this if you dont have mongodb installed locally
  - cd to the repo
      - (if you do not wish to use docker skip these next steps)